aptech/docs/docs/CR-loadd.rst

     //that it should be loaded as a date with the 'date' keyword formula  = "date($Date)";

-    //Load the date and convert to Posix date/time format dt_pos = loadd(dataset, formula);
+    //Load the date and convert to POSIX date/time format dt_pos = loadd(dataset, formula);

     //Convert the first 5 dates to a string 'Month day, Year'